 Diversity in our politics and our political institutions is beneficial for everyone.
 Diversity grows engagement in public life, increases participation in elections and enriches policy decisions.
 This improves democracy at all levels of communities and could have a positive impact on the success of your political party at the polls as well as in the quality of your policy work and membership numbers.

-The Equal Representation in Politics Tool has been developed by the Equal Representation Project, a partnership between Engender, The Equality Network, Stonewall Scotland, CEMVO, BEMIS, Women 50:50, and Inclusion Scotland.
+The Equal Representation Toolkit was created by members of the Equal Representation Coalition including Engender, The Equality Network, CEMVO, Stonewall Scotland, BEMIS, Women 50:50 and Inclusion Scotland.